dekarrin/ictiobus/docs/fishi-usage.md

 ### Using Lexer States

-The lexer provided by ictiobus is capable of using states to switch between what patterns it recognizes.
+The lexer provided by Ictiobus is capable of using states to switch between what patterns it recognizes.
 This lets you swap modes for lexical specifications which cannot be described succinctly (or at all) using just regular expressions.
 Ideally, the lexer stage does not use states and instead uses carefully-crafted